InoZalawa/Innogram/backend/apps/auth_microservice/README.md

 - **Access Tokens**: Short-lived (default: 3 minutes), used for API requests
 - **Refresh Tokens**: Longer-lived (default: 10 minutes), stored in database
-- **Token Blacklisting**: Access tokens are blacklisted in Redis on logout
+- **Token Blacklisting**: ⏳ TODO: Access tokens should be blacklisted in Redis on logout (to be implemented)
 - **Automatic Cleanup**: Expired refresh tokens are cleaned up hourly

 ## Testing